datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 #### SAS Developer Notes

-The `&orig_libds` macro variable contains a reference to the base library.table or format catalog that will be loaded (on approval).
-The staged table is called `work.STAGING_DS`.
+The staged data is in a WORK table called `work.STAGING_DS`.
+The `&orig_libds` macro variable contains a reference to the base library.table or format catalog.

 If your DQ check means that the program should not be submitted, then simply exit with `&syscc > 4`.
 You can even set a message to go back to the user by using the [mp_abort](https://core.sasjs.io/mp__abort_8sas.html) macro: